rkotze/rkotze.github.io/_posts/2018-01-16-high-order-components.md

 ![Sandy beach path straw fence](/images/beach-sandy-straw-fence.jpg) _Photo by Erda Estremera on Unsplash_

-**How to use HOC:** The core structure of a HOC is a **function** that takes a **component** as the first parameter and returns a **function** wrapping the first parameter.
+**How to use HOC:** The core structure of a HOC is a **function** that takes a **component** as the first parameter and returns a **new component** wrapping the first parameter.
 HOC are _pure functions_ with no side-effects because the component passed in, is wrapped in a new component.
 Typically **data is injected as a prop** and additional props are appended to the component.

 Example of a basic HOC: